shyim/shyim.me/content/blog/2021-07-04-why-prefer-symfony-bundles-over-plugins-in-shopware-projects.md

 ---

 Every developer which created a Plugin did already created a Symfony Bundle.
 All Shopware plugins are extending from a Shopware Bundle class which extends from the Symfony Bundle.
-You might now ask yourself when plugins are bundles why did you wrote this blog post?
-Lets first list the difference of an plugin and the two bundles.
+You might now ask yourself: when plugins are bundles, then why did you wrote this blog post?
+Let's first list the differences of a plugin and the two types of bundles.

 | Feature                                            	| Plugin 	| Shopware Bundle 	| Symfony Bundle 	|
 |----------------------------------------------------	|--------	|-----------------	|----------------	|